 The class teacher is the named key worker for each child in the setting.
-The teaching assistant also takes on the key worker role for a smaller group of children on the days when she is at school.
-Their role is to help ensure that every child's care is tailored to meet their individual needs and to help the child become familiar with the setting, offer a settled relationship for the child and build a relationship with their parents.
 All adults within the Early Years setting actively seek to form positive, respectful relationships with the children in their care.
 The formation of healthy relationships between adults and children are essential in enabling children's well-being now and their future successes.